palbock/RedHat/Guide.md

 ### Git

 It may be necessary to add the path to the git executable to Jenkins configuration.
 Go to "Global tool configuration", "Git" and add the path.
 Should be `/usr/bin/git` by default.
+Choose "Poll SCM" for building when a change is detected in repo.

 ### Running JUnit tests on Jenkins